40net-cloud/fortinet-azure-solutions/FortiGate/Active-Passive-ELB-ILB/doc/config-outbound-connections.md

 - Azure has certain limitations on outbound connections: https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-outbound-connections#limitations
 - Azure has a limited number of outbound ports it can allocated per public ip.
 More information and optimisations can be found [here](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-outbound-connections#preallocatedports)
+- In case of failover the Azure Load Balancer will sends existing sessions to the failed VM as explained [here](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-custom-probe-overview#probedown).